githedgehog/docs/docs/vlab/running.md

 ## Reset VLAB

-To reset VLAB and start over just remove the `.hhfab` directory and run `hhfab init` again.
+To reset VLAB and start over directory and run `hhfab init -f` which will force overwrite your existing configuration, `fab.yaml`.

 ## Next steps